-Minutes of meeting (MOM) are instrumental to formally record discussions and decisions made in a forum about a predefined list of issues.
+Minutes of meeting (MOM) are instrumental to formally record discussions and decisions made about a list of items.

-The intent of the post is to provide few general guidelines to draw up the summary of a business meeting, according to a template that you will find at the bottom of the page.The main purpose in collecting input and output of a meeting, particularly if it is supposed to continue after a first session, is basically to share a document listing all the agreed items, (or otherwise the different points of view) and the subsequent actions, if any.
+The intent of the post is to provide beginners with a few general guidelines to correctly wrap up a business meeting, according to a template that you will find at the bottom of the page.The main purpose in collecting input and output of a meeting, particularly if it is supposed to continue after a first session, is basically to share a document listing all the agreed items, (or otherwise the different points of view) and the subsequent actions, if any.

-Usually, a set of minutes is drafted real time during the discussion, printed upon completion of the meeting, and signed in final version after review and correction of mistakes or omissions.
-A scan copy of the signed document can be circulated in un-modifiable electronic format like a PDF.
+There are no hard rules but in principle, a set of minutes should be drafted real time during the discussion, printed upon completion of the meeting, and circulated immediately after to the attendees and the agreed distribution list.
+It may need to be signed in final version after review and correction of mistakes or omissions if the document is expected to be integral part of a contract.
+A scan copy of the signed document should be issued in un-modifiable electronic format like a PDF.

 From experience, the following sections are the minimum to be included: